ReneeCarroll/SLE777-Assessment-4/README.md

 Part 2 is a deeper exploration of biological sequence diversity between two organisms, E.coli, and separate organism allocated specifically to me, namely, Acetobacter aceti (A.aceti, GCA_002005445).
 This part comprises 6 sections, each with a number of questions to guide the data exploration.

-### Packages required - Summary

-The packages required for this Assessment are:

-"car"
-"seqinr"
-"R.utils"
-"ggplot2"
-"ggpubr"

-The first code chunk in the RMarkdown document provides the code to install and run these packages, albeit with the install code inactivated by #.
-Should the user require these packages installed, simply remove the # in front of the install code to activate this code again.

 ### Data downloads required - Summary